Map–territory relation

 The indicatrices demonstrate the difference between the 3D world as seen from space and 2D projections of its surface.

 The map–territory relation is the relationship between an object and a representation of that object, as in the relation between a geographical territory and a map of it.
 Mistaking the map for the territory is a logical fallacy that occurs when someone confuses the semantics of a term with what it represents.
 Polish-American scientist and philosopher Alfred Korzybski remarked that "the map is not the territory" and that "the word is not the thing", encapsulating his view that an abstraction derived from something, or a reaction to it, is not the thing itself.
-Korzybski held that many people do confuse maps with territories, that is, confuse conceptual models of reality with reality itself.
+Korzybski held that many people do confuse maps with territories, that is, confuse conceptual model of reality with reality itself.
 These ideas are crucial to general semantics, a system Korzybski originated.